-Single Room Guarantee: You will be assigned to a single room if you are a first-year student admitted with a minimum 90% average, and you apply by June 1st deadline, and you select the single room preference.
+Single Room Guarantee: You will be assigned to a single room if you are a first-year student admitted with a minimum 90% average, and you apply by June 1, and you select the single room preference.

 Residence offers will be sent out starting June.
-Please contact Housing to discuss your application if you have not heard from us by mid-July.
+Please contact Housing at firstname.lastname@example.org to follow up on your application if you have not heard from us by mid-July.

-The roommate selection module will be open between April and June, when both of you return to your online residence application and accept each other before Housing can confirm your room assignment together.
+The roommate selection module will be open between April and August 1, 2018, when both of you can return to your online residence application and accept each other before Housing can confirm your room assignment together.

 Housing will make every effort to accommodate your preferences, but we reserve the right to assign all residence space according to availability, suitability, fairness and need.

 - Return your signed acceptance letter (both pages) to the Housing Office via fax, or email by the deadline specified AND

 - You are required to pay a $300 non-refundable room offer deposit online using a credit or visa debit card upon acceptance of your residence room offer.
 Your deposit is not an additional charge and will be deducted from your room fees after you move in.
 Instructions on how to pay your room deposit online will be included with your room offer.

 Students will be offered a specific room in a specific residence building.
 Students who accept their offer are accepting their specific assignment.

 You may not change your building or room assignment without permission which will be given only in emergencies and other special circumstances.
 If the reason for transfer is due to roommate conflict, you must contact your Don or RLC.
 Transfer will not be granted unless they are mediated by Residence Life & Housing Services, and pending availability.
 If you receive written approval to transfer to another residence room, you will be charged a $100 transfer fee and you will be responsible for covering any additional room upgrade costs, if applicable.

 If you decline your residence offer then you may ask to be placed on a wait list or have your application cancelled.